-As we predicted last month, "Current consensus estimates of the GDP for the 4th quarter are now predicting 2.7%.
+As we predicted in this report two months ago, "Current consensus estimates of the GDP for the 4th quarter are now predicting 2.7%.
 Using the Cass Shipments Index as a predictive proxy, this would leave us believing the number reported (now at the end of February) may fall short of those estimates."

-Hence, we weren't surprised by the 2.6% that was reported in the initial estimate, and won't be surprised if second estimate and final report include further downward revisions.
+Last month in this report, we went on to point out, "Hence, we weren't surprised by the 2.6% that was reported in the initial estimate, and won't be surprised if the second estimate and final report include further downward revisions."
+The revised estimate of the GDP for the 4th quarter fell to 2.2%.